Are we looking at the next big move in V.F. Corporation (VFC)?

 V.F.
 Corporation (VFC) Insider Activity

-A total of 25 insider transactions have happened at V.F.
-Corporation (VFC) in the last six months, with sales accounting for 1 and purchases happening 24 times.
-The most recent transaction is an insider purchase by Carucci Richard,the company’sDirector.
+A total of 26 insider transactions have happened at V.F.
+Corporation (VFC) in the last six months, with sales accounting for 1 and purchases happening 25 times.
+The most recent transaction is an insider purchase by Carucci Richard ,the company’sDirector.
 SEC filings show that Carucci Richard bought 10,000 shares of the company’s common stock on Aug 26 at a price of $41.44 per share for a total of $0.41 million.
 Following the purchase, the insider now owns 0.12 million shares.

 V.F.
 Corporation disclosed in a document filed with the SEC on Aug 03 that MCMULLEN W RODNEY (Director) bought a total of 6,000 shares of the company’s common stock.
 The trade occurred on Aug 03 and was made at $44.76 per share for $0.27 million.
 Following the transaction, the insider now directly holds 34146.0 shares of the VFC stock.